 Store leftovers in a storage container and refrigerate for up to 5 days.

 - Blueberry Jam and Hazelnut Bars

 - ¼ cup grounds almonds optional, can substitute with 1/4 cup all-purpose flour

 - 2 tsp. granulated sugar

-- 2 Tbsp crumbled marzipan (or almond paste)
+- 2 tablespoon crumbled marzipan (or almond paste) optional

 Almond Crumble Topping: